FlowFuse/website/src/handbook/product/personas/index.md

 - **Occupation**: What is their professional occupation?
 This doesn't have to correlate directly to why they're a Persona, but can play a very important role defining them.
 - **Purchasing Role**: Where in the hierarchy of a purchasing decision do they sit, and to what scale could we expect such a decision to bring in financially?
-- **Technical Skillset**: This is a FlowForge-specific characteristic we've introduced for our Personas.
+- **Technical Skillset**: This is a FlowFuse-specific characteristic we've introduced for our Personas.
 It's important as a low-code platform to consider technical skillsets, that developers or those in the technical industry such as ourselves may take for granted, and even _how_ they've learned their technical skillset, should they have one.
-- **Node-RED Experience**: Another FlowForge-specific detail.
-This helps us frame the sales/marketing strategy for this Persona, and will also frame explanations of what FlowForge is and does.
+- **Node-RED Experience**: Another FlowFuse-specific detail.
+This helps us frame the sales/marketing strategy for this Persona, and will also frame explanations of what FlowFuse is and does.
 - **Additional information**: A catch-all for any other remarks or comments to be made for the persona.